-CWE-300: Channel Accessible by Non-Endpoint ('Man-in-the-Middle')
+CWE-300: Channel Accessible by Non-Endpoint

 The product does not adequately verify the identity of actors at both ends of a communication channel, or does not adequately ensure the integrity of the channel, in a way that allows the channel to be accessed or influenced by an actor that is not an endpoint.